 Age Group Awards and Post Race

 The Columbia Association Kids Triathlon will award first, second, and third place across four age groups for both girls and boys.
 Each triathlete will receive a commemorative Columbia Association Kids Triathlon race tee and finisher's medal, be eligible for our popular themed door prizes, and enjoy healthy post race snacks and hydration.

-Our 20 page Triathlete Guide is chock full of important pre-race and race day information.
+Our 20 page Triathlete (and Parent) Guide is chock full of important pre-race and race day information.
 In it you’ll find information about packet pick up, the swim, bike and run courses, results and awards, and everything in between.
-The Triathlete Guide will be emailed to registered triathletes one month prior to race day.
+The guide will be mailed one month prior to race day.

 Day before (Saturday) Packet Pick Up